Stay connected in more places

 - Currently, Wi-Fi Calling is only available on Apple iPhones (with iOS 15.1 or higher) and Apple Watches (with watchOS 8.1 or higher).

 - Current postpaid wireless plans that include unlimited calling in Canada are eligible for Wi-Fi Calling.
 Not available to customers with fusion Internet service.

 How do I use Wi-Fi Calling?

-Once you’ve enabled Wi-Fi Calling on your compatible device, when there is no cellular signal available and you're connected to a Wi-Fi network, your phone will use Wi-Fi for calls and messages.
+Once you’ve enabled Wi-Fi Calling on your compatible device, when there is little or no cellular signal available and you're connected to a Wi-Fi network, your phone will use Wi-Fi for calls and messages.
 The status bar will display “SaskTel Wi-Fi” when Wi-Fi Calling is available.
 See Setting up Wi-Fi Calling on your iPhone for instructions.

 To use Wi-Fi Calling, VoLTE must be turned on within the network settings of your device.
 Wi-Fi Calling cannot be used outside of Canada.